National HIV Behavioral Surveillance (NHBS) - Seattle

 Members of the community are not able to volunteer for either survey.

 People must have a coupon in order to participate, but having a coupon does not guarantee participation.
 A few questions are asked of respondents to see if they are selected for the survey.
-Those who are selected by the computer and agree to participate are eligible to be financially compensated for their time.
+Those who are selected by the computer and agree to participate are eligible to be financially compensated for their time as a token of appreciation.

 All information collected is confidential and anonymous.